 The Value Investor recognizes that rental property, when performing normally, generates reliability in cash flows and capital appreciation.

 In determining the right price range for rental purchases, the investor needs to research what rents best and what will ultimately sell best.
 The rent is critical to the income during the holding period, and holding or increasing its value is important for the proceeds at the end of the holding period.

-Generally, lower price range properties will rent for a higher percentage of value than higher price properties as shown in the table below.
+Generally, lower price range properties will rent for a higher percentage of value than higher price properties.
 The prudent investor will examine and confirm this theory for their individual market.